Other Windsor-Clive, 3rd Earl of Plymouth

-Other Robert Ivor Windsor-Clive, 3rd Earl of Plymouth (9 October 1923 – 7 March 2018), was a British landowner, soldier, businessman and a member of the House of Lords from 1943 until 1999.
+Other Robert Ivor Windsor-Clive, 3rd Earl of Plymouth (9 October 1923 – 7 March 2018), was a British landowner, soldier, businessman and member of the House of Lords from 1943 until 1999.

 Early life and education

 Windsor-Clive was born in 1923, the son of Ivor Windsor-Clive, 2nd Earl of Plymouth, and his wife Lady Irene Corona Charteris, youngest daughter of Hugo Charteris, 11th Earl of Wemyss.
 His unusual first name goes back in the Windsor family to Other, or Othoere, the father of Walter FitzOther, who was castellan of Windsor in the time of William the Conqueror.

 Windsor-Clive was educated at Eton College.
 On 1 October 1943, upon his father's death he succeeded as Earl of Plymouth, Viscount Windsor of St Fagans, and Baron Windsor, but was too young to immediately take his seat in the House of Lords.

 Military service

 Windsor-Clive left school in 1941 and was commissioned into the Coldstream Guards, serving throughout the Second World War.
 He took part in the Normandy landings on D-Day, 6 June 1944, and rose to the rank of temporary captain.